Welcome to LookChem.com Sign In|Join Free

 135-19-3 Usage

-2-Naphthalenol is a white crystalline compound with a strong, sweet, floral odor.
-It is derived from naphthalene and is used as a fragrance ingredient in the production of perfumes, soaps, and other cosmetic products.
-It is also used as a chemical intermediate in the synthesis of other compounds, such as insecticides and pharmaceuticals.
-2-Naphthalenol is not considered to be highly toxic, but it can cause irritation to the skin, eyes, and respiratory system upon exposure.
-It is important to handle and store this chemical with care to prevent any potential health and safety risks.
+While 2-Naphthalenol is not considered to be highly toxic, it can cause irritation to the skin, eyes, and respiratory system upon exposure.
+Therefore, it is crucial to handle and store this chemical with care to prevent any potential health and safety risks, ensuring the well-being of individuals involved in its production, use, and disposal.

 Check Digit Verification of cas no